 - A regulated member must discuss with the patient:

 - procedures recommended and performed;

 - follow-up care arranged and/or advised.

-- A regulated member who has provided episodic care must document the encounter in accordance with the Patient Records standard of practice.
+- A regulated member who has provided episodic care must document the encounter in accordance with the Patient Record Content standard of practice.

 - A regulated member who requests a diagnostic test(s), performs a procedure or provides a treatment that requires follow-up, or makes a referral to another healthcare provider must: